Microchip-MPLAB-Harmony/wireless_apps_pic32mzw1_wfi32e01/apps/wifi_ota_app_upgrade/readme.md

         **For more details , Please follow documentation provided in [link](https://github.com/Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/tree/master/system/ota/docs)**

-7. Build and program the application.
+8. Build and program the application.

-8. Place the `.bin` image into the HTTP server.
-The `.bin` image can be found in below path which is generated during "wifi_ota_app_upgrade" project build :
-  `..\firmware\wifi_ota_app_upgrade.X\dist\pic32mz_w1_curiosity_freertos\production`

-6. Connect to a USB to UART converter to UART1 and Open a Terminal application (Ex.:Tera term) on the computer.
+9. Connect to a USB to UART converter to UART1 and Open a Terminal application (Ex.:Tera term) on the computer.
 Configure the serial settings as follows:
     - Baud : 115200
     - Data : 8 Bits
     - Parity : None
     - Stop : 1 Bit
     - Flow Control : None

-7. The device will connect to the Home AP and print the IP address obtained.
+10. The device will connect to the Home AP and print the IP address obtained.

     ![console](images/wifi_sta_log1.png)

-9. Once IP address is obtained the device will initiate OTA process and try to fetch json manifest content, periodically for every 60 sec .
+11. Once IP address is obtained the device will initiate OTA process and try to fetch json manifest content, periodically for every 60 sec .

-10. User should make sure that both HTTP server and the PIC32MZW1 device are part of same wifi network (or connected to same Home AP).
+12. User should make sure that both HTTP server and the PIC32MZW1 device are part of same wifi network (or connected to same Home AP).

-11. User can see periodical messages as shown in belo screen shot :
+13. User can see periodical messages as shown in belo screen shot :

     ![otaperiodicalmsg](images/ota_peridocal_msg.png)

+14. For the `.bin` image to be downloded, user can use the same project "wifi_ota_app_upgrade":
+    - User should change the "version number" in the OTA component in the MHC higher than currently running image.
+Ensure the same version number is there in the json file also.<br>
+    - Compile the project.<br>
+    - Update the "Digest" in the json file corresponding to the ota image to be downloaded.
+The "Digest" is printed in the compilation logs.<br>
+    - Place the `.bin` image to be downloded, into the HTTP server.
+The `.bin` image can be found in below path which is generated during "wifi_ota_app_upgrade" project build :
+  `..\firmware\wifi_ota_app_upgrade.X\dist\pic32mz_w1_curiosity_freertos\production`

+15. In case the user wants to download any other '.bin' image, they need to ensure that the digest corresponding to the image is calculated and updated in the json file.

-11. Once image is downloaded successfully, the application will print a message in the console.
+16. Once image is downloaded successfully, the application will print a message in the console.
 User need to reset the device to load the new image.

     ![otasuccess](images/ota_process_pass.png)

-12. If OTA upgrade fails, user need to reset the device to initiate OTA process again.
+17. If OTA upgrade fails, user need to reset the device to initiate OTA process again.

-13. During reset, device will check if any newly downloaded image is available in the external flash(sst26vf):
+18. During reset, device will check if any newly downloaded image is available in the external flash(sst26vf):
     -   if yes, bootloader will program new image to program-flash area of the device from external flash.
         - if programming is successful bootloader will hand over control and application will start executing.
     -   if no new image is available then bootloader will hand over control without programming any image and application image already present in the program-flash area will start executing

-15. User will come to know if new image is running by checking the version number in console print
+19. User will come to know if new image is running by checking the version number in console print